DanielleWalker35/assignments/exercises/friendswithpets/README.md

+## Friends with Pets Props Practice

+Build a simple React app that has a <FriendList /> component, a <Friend /> component and a <Pet /> component.

+.map() through an array of friends.
+Each friend will have an array of pets.
+Feel free to use the one at the bottom of this write up.
+In your .map(), render a <Friend /> component, passing through the name, age, and pets of each friend as props.

+<Friend /> Should display the info nicely.
+Use some styles and appropriate HTML(JSX) tags. <Friend /> Should also .map() through the pets array and render <Pet />.
+Pets should also be displayed nicely.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>